 EA is about to release Battlefield 2042 another first-person shooter title this coming October which is based on a near-future military warfare setting.
 However, will this title be okay for young children to play?
 Will Battlefield 2042 be a child friendly title?
 Lets find out.

 The previous entry, Battlefield V, had a Mature rating due to having heavy World War 2 themes on its gameplay and story mode.
-Meanwhile, Battlefield 2042’s spiritual ancestor, Battlefield 2142, had a Teen rating which lets some of the younger audiences play but not for small children.
+Meanwhile, Battlefield 2042’s spiritual ancestor, Battlefield 2142, had a Teen rating which lets some of the younger audiences play, but not small children.

 Try Something Else

-When recommending competitive titles that requires aiming and shooting at enemy teams, EA still has a few titles that could do that for children.
-Currently, Respawn Entertainment’s Apex Legends is a popular title for younger audiences.
-However, this title has a Teen rating which make it unsuitable for extremely young children.
+When recommending competitive titles that require aiming and shooting at enemy teams, EA still has a few titles that could do that for children.
+Currently, Respawn Entertainment’s Apex Legends is a popular title for slightly younger audiences and is still popular with high-level gamers.
+However, this title has a Teen rating which makes it unsuitable for extremely young children.

 Read more: Is Battlefield 2042 on Game Pass?